 Mickey jig lures have a chrome-plated body and an aerodynamic shape.
 These are great for beginners to use during surf fishing striped bass because they can also reach far distances.
 You can buy this in your local tackle shop.

 Swimbaits are also a popular lure that many anglers use.
-It made out of rubber or soft plastic that designed to imitate fish.
-Swimbaits comes with a variety of sizes and colors.
+It is made out of rubber or soft plastic that is designed to imitate fish.
+Swimbaits come in a variety of sizes and colors.

 However, you need a jig head to be able to use this kind of baits.
 Make sure to get the right size of the jig head to match your swimbaits.